Last Updated on December 19, 2021 by Oddmund Groette

 The observant reader probably notices that this setup resembles a “customer in disguise”.
 Up until 2012 some companies even paid out 100% of the profits.
 This didn’t go well with the SEC, and 100% payouts are not accepted anymore in the US.
 Luckily, the regulations are not as strict outside the US.

-All asset classes can be traded prop.
+All asset classes can be traded proprietary.
 I suspect stocks and forex are the most widely used, but it could be futures, commodities, and derivatives.

 Popular remote proprietary trading firms: